-Please be advised that under the Medicare Secondary Payer (MSP) Act, in certain circumstances, a Medicare eligible retiree's reemployment with a participating agency of Kentucky Retirement Systems will
+Please be advised that under the Medicare Secondary Payer (MSP) Act, in certain circumstances, a Medicare eligible retiree's reemployment with a participating agency of the Kentucky Public Pensions Authority will

-PROHIBIT Kentucky Retirement Systems from offering or continuing to offer retiree coverage under the Humana Medicare Advantage Plan.
-Please call KRS if you have questions.
+PROHIBIT KPPA from offering or continuing to offer retiree coverage under the Humana Medicare Advantage Plan.
+Please call KPPA if you have questions.
 You should also contact Medicare if you have questions.
 Need more details click here.